kuj0210/IoT-Pet-Home-System/.README/Notes/DB_Query_description.md

 insert into homeSystem values ("PiKey","Platform","Email","url");
 ```

-The example above is the SQL setence where the tuple is inserted into the homesystem table.<br/>
+The example above is the SQL sentence where the tuple is inserted into the homesystem table.<br/>
 The SQL statement is not used consciously, but only runs if the device is turned on.<br/>